justbeforework/30-days-code/fcc-notes.md

     var myVar = 'value';

-- Variables have initial value of 'undefined'.
+- Variables have initial value of `undefined`.

+- Math on `undefined` = `NaN`

+- "string" + `undefined` = "undefined" //contatenation is what this is called

+- Variables are case sensitive.

+- Use `camelCase` to name variables.